 I don’t want to use egg shipping.
 Can the egg donor come to my country and have egg retrieval done in a selected clinic?

 It is rarely practiced but it is possible.
 There are agencies that can help you find such a donor.
 This is a very expensive option as the patient needs to pay a fee to the agency.
 This, in most cases, includes the egg donor compensation and their travel costs.
 In addition, you need to cover the cost of their assessment tests, clinic visits, the stimulation process, medicines and egg retrieval.
 Remember, before you decide, find out if you are allowed to use a donor from abroad in your home country.

 What information about an egg donor can I receive?
 What information is made available by egg banks?

-It depends on an egg bank and the country where the bank is located.
-Spanish clinics and egg banks reveal only basic information, while in Cyprus, Greece, Ukraine or Russia you can learn much more about donors including their photos, the number of children, etc. The egg banks in the USA offer even more information that could include, photos, donor’s characteristics, sometimes a recording of her voice, handwriting sample, etc.
+It depends on the egg bank and the country where the bank is located.
+Spanish egg banks do not reveal information, while in Cyprus, Greece, USA, Ukraine or Russia you can learn much more about donors and the information often available online.

 Is there a centralized information/egg bank where I can find all available donors?

 Unfortunately, there isn’t one.
 Every egg bank has their own regulations and terms of operation.
 Some of the banks provide access to their donor database and some do not.
 Instead, some banks deal with every donor inquiry separately.
 Some egg banks offer a possibility of booking and purchasing oocytes via their website.
 However, there is no central egg donor database.